1. Feminist Temporalities

 In my more recent work on Emma Goldman, the early 20th century anarchist activist and theorist, I continue to explore these questions in terms of how we can ‘do history’ while refusing such singularity.
 Serious consideration of Goldman does open up how we think about the past of feminist thought and action, in my view, and forces a re-framing of where we think we are now.
 So, for example, I began this work interested in Goldman’s strong gender and sexual politics that never inhered in a feminist identity, thinking that this might offer something important for a contemporary feminist politics that does not rely on nostalgia in order to make its claims, nor on an overstated distinction between feminist and other subjects.
 Goldman was both consistently irritated with women, damning of femininity and formal redress (franchise), and insistent on women’s real emancipation as key to revolution.
 And she emphasised the importance of quality over quantity in her attention to sexual politics, which she saw as fundamental to questions of social transformation and labour, as both intimately bound to but also potentially transformative of capitalism.
 Goldman was always keen to foreground women’s and men’s sexual roles as implicated in nationalism and militarism, and thus she insisted that reproductive politics (birth control, sexual freedom) and an internationalist agenda should always be combined.
 Goldman was concerned to link prostitution, anti-immigrant feeling, and capitalism in some of her strongest analysis, offering a challenge to single-issue politics that has real resonance today: not simply in affirming the significance of anarchism, but in challenging progress and loss narratives that presume we always know better now than (they did) then.

 Yet while in Why Stories Matter I was particularly cautious about a desire to set straight what I saw as problematic stories about feminism, my affair with Goldman is marked instead by caution about the desire to leave certain things behind.
 While still wanting to ‘release’ Goldman in the present, I have become even more intrigued with what it is that we—myself and other critics who enjoy her work—want to abandon.
 The aspects we are less keen to claim can be framed as symptomatic of her era, a series of blindnesses that we can consign to the past in order to ensure that the present remains a place within which we can be certain of our position.
 In my enthusiasm for bringing Goldman forward as a heroine able to resolve current tensions between feminists and other subjects of sexual politics, in my claiming of her as a kind of ‘intersectional’ precursor, or queer interlocutor attentive to sexuality and capital ahead of the game, what do I need to ignore, sideline or repress?
 In psychoanalytic vein, then, in addition to considering what Goldman might open up in the queer feminist present in direct ways, I also want to tease out what I ‘know but must deny’ (Scott 2012, 67) in my relationship to Goldman as I shuttle back and forth between past and present to make the present mine.
 What can I say about what I may be trying to forget, but which continues to insist, keeps on interrupting the neat narratives of self, theory and politics I have a vested interest in?
 In Goldman, what we clean up is her vitriol to women, her focus on sexual nature and the essential goodness of humanity, and her sidelining of race politics in the US context she engaged.
-Yet we might say that feminism will always involve a judgment of femininity that sticks to women, faith in human nature remains central to political hope, most people are ambivalent about their desire, and the relationship between race, class, and gender in the present is less easily articulated than the celebration of intersectionality would perhaps have us believe.
+Yet we might say that feminism will always involve a judgment of femininity that sticks to women and that faith in human nature remains central to political hope.
+Most people are ambivalent about their desire, and the relationship between race, class, and gender in the present is less easily articulated than the celebration of intersectionality would perhaps have us believe.
 We know these things, but we provide narratives, theories and methods that suggest they have indeed been (or can finally be) resolved.

 As you can see my concerns remain tethered to questions of temporality, history and community; theory and the subject of feminism; and the mutual imbrication of gender, sexuality and race.
 In political terms, I am interested in identifying what I perceive to be current political and intellectual difficulties for what Weigman (2014) terms ‘queer feminist theory’, without always assuming we are part of the solution to these difficulties rather than participants in their instantiation and perpetuation.
 In particular, I have been (and continue to be) interested in the amenability rather than co-optation of feminist narratives of past, present and future for other agendas, because a discourse of co-optation reserves the initial feminist space of articulation as politically pure, an assumption I find unpersuasive.
 Yet how can we assume non-innocence and still act, make community, and imagine the world as other than it is now?